privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-server-api.md

 | -------- | --------- | ------------- | -------- | ----------------- | --------------- |
 | Contents | Unused    | Compression   | Size     | Request Payload   | Padding         |

-The request/response is framed with a 5 byte header.
+The request/response is framed with this 5 byte header.

 The first byte is the format+compression byte.
-The lower 2 bits are used for compression specification.
+The lower 2 bits specify the format and compression.
 The higher 6 bits are currently unused.

 The following 4 bytes are the length of the request message in network byte order.